sara-nl/clouddocs/TUDelftcourse-20160413/MPI.markdown

 #### Launch a 2-core worker VM
 **Exercise f1:** Launch another VM that will become a worker

-* On the UI, instantiate the **mpi_wave** template again.
+* On the UI, start another VM again out of the **mpi_wave** `template` with name e.g.**mpi_wave_worker**

 #### Configure master and worker VMs

 **Exercise f2:** Configure the **master** node

 * Make sure you have an SSH connection to the VM we have been playing with so far (so, not the one you just created).
-This will become the master from now on.
+This will become the master of our mpi cluster from now on.

 * Write down the **internal** ip address of the master node.

-* Run our configuration script to turn the VM into the master:
+* Run our configuration script to turn the "mpi_wave_master" VM into the master:

 ```sh
 cd